|

 nature lovers can appreciate the unique endemic species of flora

 and fauna.
-Around midday, departure north to the Awakening Valley,
+Around midday, departure north toward the Awakening Valley,

-to the Hacienda Zuleta.
-Dinner and overnight in the Hacienda
+Zuleta.
+Dinner and overnight in the Hacienda Zuleta --

 Day 5: Hacienda Zuleta.
-Tours of the entire farm, on foot or on horseback,
+Tours of the entire farm, on foot or on horse,

 are a typical part of every guest's stay.
+Select your favorite hacienda activities, any of which are included with your visit.
 Of special interest

 to many guests are the archaeological sites, working farm, hand-embroidery